History

 Summer Term

-In History we use a combination of low stakes diagnostic tests throughout the course and synoptic summative assessments.
+In history we use a combination of low stakes diagnostic tests throughout the course and synoptic summative assessments.
 In KS3 our students have frequent low stakes tests, along with an extended writing task and an end of unit assessments in each term.
 These are focused on monitoring students’ progress in their knowledge and understanding of the past, ability to analyse sources, communicate their ideas, and understand key concepts.

 Subject-specific assessment statements correlate with the core concepts, knowledge and key skills within history, allowing the students to understand their development and take ownership of their own progress and development.

 Students receive feedback in a variety of formats.
-This involves whole class feedback, individual targets.
+This involves whole class feedback and individual targets.
 Student work is marked using a combination of peer and teacher feedback.
 Peer assessment is used to help students understand what is required to write a good answer and the mark scheme and to engage in metacognition to think about their own answers.

 Students are encouraged to take part in the annual essay writing competitions by the Historical Association and School History Project.
 This year we are working with Historic England and Holocaust Education Trust to find ways in which students can have the opportunity to engage in local history and research outside of the classroom.
 This includes visiting local archives and historical sites.
-In addition students who take GCSE history will have the opportunity to visit Nottingham Castle as part of the local site study.
+In addition, students who take GCSE history will have the opportunity to visit Nottingham Castle as part of the local site study.